Mike Cairnduff from Hello Teacher!

 Going to China on a short vacation?
 Check ahead with your phone company for international rates.

 You can also use free Wi-Fi, available in countless places across the country.
-Just remember that many of your favorite websites and apps are blocked in China.
+Just remember that most of your favorite websites and apps are blocked in China.

 To overcome this problem you'll need to get a VPN before you arrive.

-Here's my review of some of the VPNs that work in China.
+Here's my review of the VPNs that work in China.

 Just remember to download the VPN app before you arrive in China, or you'll be left high and dry!